We may earn money or products from the companies mentioned in this post.

-What is now Northumberland, England was once part of the Roman frontier and where you will find Housesteads, one of the best preserved Roman forts anywhere along Hadrian’s Wall.
+What is now Northumberland, England was once part of the Roman frontier and where you will find Housesteads Roman Fort, one of the best preserved Roman forts anywhere along Hadrian’s Wall.
 If you enjoy the outdoors and enjoying learning about Roman history, a day trip to Hadrian’s Wall & Housesteads Roman Fort is a wonderful way to spend the day.
+It is our choice for the best place to view Hadrian’s Wall!

 Hadrian’s Wall is a UNESCO World Heritage Site and spans over 70 miles.
 While there are many trails you can take to see the wall and it’s fortification, we found the Housesteads Roman Trail to be best.